BytecodeDL/metadata-model/README.md

 * Code metadata for Java (and Java-like) code (package `org.clyze.persistent.model.jvm`).
 Elements of this metadata provide Java-specific information (such as `static` modifiers and class supertypes).
-Example generators of these metadata are the [source-ir-fitter tool](https://github.com/plast-lab/source-ir-fitter/), [the Doop Jimple parser](https://bitbucket.org/yanniss/doop), and the [Doop
+Example generators of such metadata are the [source-ir-fitter tool](https://github.com/plast-lab/source-ir-fitter/), [the Doop Jimple parser](https://bitbucket.org/yanniss/doop), and the [Doop